nietsneuah/QOL-RETIRMENT-THEORY/CI_PRIVACY_STATUS.md

 ### **What's Protected from Commits:**
 - Real portfolio data or account balances
-- Personal birth dates, names, SSN
+- Personal information, sensitive patterns
 - API keys or credentials
 - Environment configuration files
 - Any files in `household_configs/` or `private/` directories